zone11/CO2-Ampel-Pro-NG/README.md

 ## Calibration

-The CO2 sensor should be calibrated periodically:
+The CO2 sensor should be calibrated periodically via the service menu:

 1. Place device in fresh air (outdoor or well-ventilated area)
 2. Wait at least 2 minutes for sensor to stabilize
-3. Send command `R=1` followed by `C=1` via serial
-4. Wait for confirmation
-5. Send `S=1` to save calibration
+3. Enter the service menu (hold button during power-on)
+4. Use the Calibration option and follow on-screen feedback

 Automatic Self-Calibration (ASC) is disabled by default.
 To enable, set `AUTO_KALIBRIERUNG=1` in `main.cpp` and rebuild.
 ASC requires 7 days of continuous operation with at least 1 hour of fresh air exposure daily.